 The benefits can go on and on, and all you need is to copy full content from DVD into YouTube-friendly format, with the right codec settings.
 We will walk you through the entire process, no matter your DVD is made with a standalone DVD recorder, burned with DVD software, or already stays on your computer in ISO format, VIDEO_TS folder, VOB format, etc.

-How to Rip DVD into MP4 for YouTube Uploading
+Step 1.
+Rip DVD into MP4 for Uploading to YouTube

-Don't worry though, the tool we are going to use has video format profiles made specifically for YouTube videos, including the codec, bitrate settings, audio codec and sample rate, etc. Meet VideoProc:
+Don't worry though, the tool we are going to use has video format profiles made specifically for YouTube videos, including the codec, bitrate settings, audio codec and sample rate, etc. Meet VideoProc Converter:

 - Convert DVD full title into MP4, MOV, MKV at 1:1 quality.